Multiomics-Analytics-Group/vuegen/CONTRIBUTING.md

 ## Contributor Agreement

-By contributing, you agree that we may redistribute your work under [our license](LICENSE).
+By contributing, you agree that we may redistribute your work under [our license](LICENSE.md).
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.